Only way back for PTI is if it offers earnest apology, forgoes politics of anarchy: DG ISPR

 Regarding the PTI’s demand that a judicial commission be created to ascertain the facts of the May 9 riots, the DG ISPR said: “Fine, we are ready, make a judicial commission but if you have to, then go to the root of this entire incident.

-“It must also see how letters were written to the IMF and lobbying was conducted abroad so that Pakistan would not be given loans and fall into a state of default.”
+“It must also see how letters were written to the International Monetary Fund and lobbying was conducted abroad so that Pakistan would not be given loans and fall into a state of default.”

 The DG ISPR said that the judicial body, if formed, should probe the source and target of the funding of such campaigns as well as those who spread hate against state institutions on social media.